 The Master of Finance is a program that covers topics like financial modeling, including capital budgeting, basic statistics, and forecasting, financial accounting and the principles underlying financial accounting, and use of accounting information for decision making.

-Master of Finance degrees made the Forbes top twenty-five master's degrees with the highest salary potential, with early career pay at $63,500 and mid-career pay jumping to $115,000.
-Finance experts may seek a wide range of credentials, including those listed in a recent article on the "Alphabet Soup of Financial Certifications" (at http://www.investopedia.com/articles/01/101001.asp).
-This article will help you learn more about the differences between Certified Financial Planner, Chartered Financial Analyst, Certified Fund Specialist, Chartered Financial Consultant, Chartered Investment Counselor, Certified Investment Management Analyst, Chartered Market Technician, Chartered Life Underwriter, and other certifications in order to be sure you select the right type of finance graduate degree to pursue, based on your interests and opportunity for career advancement.
+Master of Finance degrees ranked 9th among the top 25 master’s degrees with the highest salary potential in 2017.
+Early career pay for most grads is $67,800 and mid-career pay jumps to $126,000.
+Finance experts may seek a wide range of credentials, including those listed in a recent article on the "Alphabet Soup of Financial Certifications".
+This article will help you learn more about the differences between Certified Financial Planner, Chartered Financial Analyst, Certified Fund Specialist, Chartered Financial Consultant, Chartered Investment Counselor, Certified Investment Management Analyst, Chartered Market Technician, Chartered Life Underwriter, and other certifications to be sure you select the right type of finance graduate degree to pursue, based on your interests and opportunity for career advancement.